cran-task-views/CompositionalData/CompositionalData.md

 the measuring device; count zeros refer to zeros that occur in discrete compositions derived from a counting processes, generally associated with limited sampling; and, finally, essential zeros refer to truly zero values, i.e. parts of the composition that are genuinely absent.
-Rounded zeros, which essentially correspond to a a class of left-censored data, have received the most attention in the literature.
+Rounded zeros, which essentially correspond to a class of left-censored data, have received the most attention in the literature.

 Moreover, as with ordinary statistical methods, the presence of either missing values or outliers poses practical challenges.